-Trade payables, including amounts due to related companies and a subsidiary, and sundry payables are non-interest bearing.
-They are normally settled on 30-90 days' terms.
+Trade payables, including amounts due to related companies and a subsidiary, and sundry payables are noninterest bearing.
+They are normally settled on 30 - 90 days' (2019: 30 - 90 days') terms.

 (ii) Related company payables

 Amounts due to holding company and a related company are non-trade in nature, unsecured, non-interest bearing and are repayable on demand.